How to use Google Tag Manager with Resos

 }

-});Verify it worked
+Verify it worked

 - Open your website with the embedded booking widget

-- Open the browser console and run
+- Open the browser console (in the widget iframe), run

-resos.debug()inside the widget iframe - Look for
+resos.debug(), and reload the page - Look for

-[dataLayer]and[postMessage]entries as you interact with the booking flow - In GTM, use Preview mode to verify that events appear in the debug panel
+[gtag]and[postMessage]entries as you interact with the booking flow - In GTM, use Preview mode to verify that events appear in the debug panel